 A Simple Starter for New and Small Business

-Physical entities having some value fall under the umbrella term called fixed assets.
+Physical entities have some value that falls under the umbrella term called fixed assets.
 They can survive more than one year to facilitate a business.
 Computer equipment, tools, and vehicles are some examples of fixed assets.
-Fixed assets aid in heaping money, clearing bills in financially tough times and attracting loans for business.
+Fixed assets aid in heaping money, clearing bills in financially challenging times, and attracting business loans.

 The article covers the following topics:

-Fixed assets are tangible assets that can survive more than a year and are purchased and exploited with a specialized aim to run a business.
-They can also be termed as capital assets.
+Fixed assets are tangible assets that can survive more than a year and are purchased and exploited with the specialized aim of running a business.
+They can also be termed capital assets.

-Computers, cellphones, vehicles, tools and equipment those fixed assets that are applicable to all small businesses.
+Computers, cellphones, vehicles, tools, and equipment are fixed assets applicable to all small businesses.

-For instance, a dog-walking-business owner gets a vehicle to move his customers’ dogs to a garden.
-He buys a cellphone to stay connected with his customers and check reviews when walking on the road.
+For instance, a dog-walking business owner gets a vehicle to move his customers’ dogs to a garden.
+He buys a cell phone to stay connected with his customers and check reviews when walking on the road.
 He invoices his customers, manages some marketing duties, and deals with customers’ emails with the help of his laptop.
-After some time, he decides to widen his business and purchases a building to operate an accommodation and mentoring facility.
+After some time, he decides to widen his business and purchase a building to operate an accommodation and mentoring facility.

-Some industries require a higher number of fixed assets than others for preparing items and rendering services.
+Some industries require more fixed assets than others to prepare items and render services.
 Fishing, farming, transportation, and farming are some of them.

 Fixed assets are valuable specifically for three reasons: